cyril-gao/Crypto/README.md

 * Export the public key and send it to your friends;
 * Import your friends' public keys;
 * Encrypt/Decrypt files.

+#### Many preexisting tools have provided such a function, why do I design a new one?
+* You build it, you trust it;
+* It is really easy to use.